 The Foundation has an agreement with UAB whereby it will make annual expenditures of not less than \$50,000 for the benefit of UAB.
-This requirement has been met each previous year, including the fifteen months ended September 30, 2021 and the year ended June 30, 2020.
+This requirement has been met each previous year, including the year ended September 30, 2022 and fifteen months ended September 30, 2021.